balapitchuka/github_pipelines/README.md

 ## Building pipelines with Github Actions
 - Triggers
+  - Following are available triggers
+    - Manually
+    - On code events
+      - on push or pull request
+      - around 30 other event types
+      - optionally with branch filters
+    - on a schedule
 - Workflows
   - The outer process description for how your pipeline should run is called a workflow
   - Within the workflow, there can be one or more separate jobs